MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Prevent users from manually configuring Power Automate for desktop to start automatically

 You can use the following registry entry to prevent users from manually configuring Power Automate for desktop to auto-start, disabling the corresponding console setting.
+This key only applies to Installer (MSI) versions.

 | Hive | Key | Name | Type |
 |---|---|---|---|